 Still offered in a slightly oversized body 44 millimeters in diameter and 15 millimeters thick, this massive watch stands out with its pair of deliberately oversized crowns.

-Another highly convenient feature of the timekeeper is, of course, its Chicane stainless steel bracelet that comes equipped with their signature Declic deployant clasp that makes adjusting the bracelet’s size a breeze: a handy feature for those who plan to wear the Scafodat 500 not only with wet suit, but with something more formal, too.
+Another highly convenient feature of the timekeeper is, of course, the Chicane stainless steel bracelet that comes equipped with their signature Declic deployant clasp that makes adjusting the bracelet’s size a breeze: a handy feature for those who plan to wear the Scafodat 500 not only with a wetsuit, but with something more formal, too.

 As far as I know, they plan to offer the watch at around €3600*, which makes it even more expensive than an Omega Seamaster 300M in plain steel, however, it is not as omnipresent as the one made by Omega, so those seeking a less familiar design and not afraid of a mass-produced, relatively inexpensive mechanism that powers it may actually be better off with this model.

 * UPDATE ON PRICE: Well, they actually retail it for even more impressive €3850.